superlinked/VectorHub/docs/articles/semantic_search_news.md

 Semantic search is revolutionizing how we discover and consume news articles, offering a more intuitive and efficient method for finding relevant content and curating personalized news feeds.
 By embedding the nuances and underlying concepts of text documents in vectors, we can retrieve articles that align closely with the user's interests, preferences, and browsing history.

-Still, implementing effective semantic search for news articles presents challenges, including:
+Still, implementing effective semantic search for news articles presents **challenges**, including:

 - **Response optimization**: you need to figure out how to weight data attributes in your semantic search algorithms
 - **Scalability and performance**: you need efficient indexing and retrieval mechanisms to handle the vast volume of news articles

-Superlinked is designed to handle these challenges, empowering you to scale efficiently and, using Superlinked Spaces, prioritize text similarity and/or recency so you can recommend highly relevant news articles to your users.
-Importantly, you can optimize performance *without having to re-embed your dataset*.
+Superlinked is designed to handle these challenges, empowering you to **scale efficiently** and - using Superlinked Spaces - **prioritize text similarity and/or recency so you can recommend highly relevant news articles to your users *without having to re-embed your dataset*.**

-Let's illustrate by taking you step by step through building a semantic-search-powered business news recommendation app, using the following parts of Superlinked's library:
+To illustrate, we'll take you step by step through building a **semantic-search-powered business news recommendation app**, using the following parts of Superlinked's library:

 - **Recency space** - to encode the recency of a data point
 - **TextSimilarity space** - to encode the semantic meaning of text data
 - **Query time weights** - to prioritize different attributes in your queries, without having to re-embed the whole dataset

+Using these spaces to embed our articles' headlines, text, and publication dates, we'll be able to skew our results towards older or more recent news as desired, and also search using specific search terms or a specific news article.

 Ready to begin?
+Let's get started!

-First, let's take a quick look at our dataset, then embed the articles smartly and handle our queries using Superlinked.
+Let's take a quick look at our dataset, then use Superlinked to embed the articles smartly and handle our queries.

 ## Our dataset and embeddings

 Our dataset of [news articles](https://www.kaggle.com/datasets/rmisra/news-category-dataset) is filtered for news in the 'BUSINESS' category.

-So that we can search for notable events, or articles related to a specific story, we'll embed:
+We'll embed:

 - headlines
 - article text (short descriptions)
 - publication (release) dates

-We'll be able to skew the results towards older or more recent news as desired, and also search using specific search terms or a specific news article.

 ## Setup

-First, we'll **install Superlinked**.
+First, we **install Superlinked**.

 ```python
 %pip install superlinked==9.48.1
 ```

-Now, let's **import all our dependencies**...
+Now we **import all our dependencies**...

 ```python
 from datetime import datetime, timedelta, timezone